One day in Lorca Spain: A historical city filled with cultural treasures

 - Guided Tours: Guided tours are available and can provide valuable insights into the history and architecture of the castle.
 Check for tour schedules on the official website or at the castle entrance.

 Plaza de España: This picturesque square is the heart of Lorca’s historic center.
 It’s surrounded by beautiful buildings, including the Town Hall and the Guevara Palace, which houses the City History Museum.
+I love walking around the square and capturing the best views and spotting the main buildings that line the square and even the interesting symmetrical stone gridwork that makes the whole square unique.

 Architectural treasures: